Geography of Slovakia: Climate

 Winter in Banská Štiavnica; the town is a UNESCO World Heritage Site.

 The Slovak climate lies between the temperate and continental climate zones with relatively warm summers and cold, cloudy and humid winters.
 Temperature extremes are between -41 and 40.3 C although temperatures below -30 C are rare.
 The weather differs from the mountainous north to the plains in the south.

 The warmest region is Bratislava and Southern Slovakia where the temperatures may reach 30 C in summer, occasionally to 39 C in Hurbanovo.
 During night, the temperatures drop to 20 C. The daily temperatures in winter average in the range of -5 C to 10 C. During night it may be freezing, but usually not below -10 C.

-In Slovakia, there are four seasons, each season (spring, summer, autumn and winter) lasts three months.
 The dry continental air brings in the summer heat and winter frosts.
 In contrast, oceanic air brings rainfalls and reduces summer temperatures.
 In the lowlands and valleys, there is often fog, especially in winter.

-Spring starts with 21 March and is characterised by colder weather with an average daily temperature of 9 C in the first weeks and about 14 C in May and 17 C in June.
+Spring starts on the March equinox, around 20 March, and is characterised by colder weather with an average daily temperature of 9 C in the first weeks and about 14 C in May and 17 C in June.
 In Slovakia, the weather and climate in the spring are very unstable.

-Summer starts on 22 June and is usually characterised by hot weather with daily temperatures exceeding 30 C. July and August are the warmest months with temperatures up to about 37 to 40 C, especially in regions of southern Slovakia - in the urban area of Komárno, Hurbanovo or Štúrovo.
+Summer starts on the June solstice, around 20–21 June, and is usually characterised by hot weather with daily temperatures exceeding 30 C. July and August are the warmest months with temperatures up to about 37 to 40 C, especially in regions of southern Slovakia - in the urban area of Komárno, Hurbanovo or Štúrovo.
 Showers or thunderstorms may occur because of the summer monsoon called Medardova kvapka (Medard drop - 40 days of rain).
 Summer in Northern Slovakia is usually mild with temperatures around 25 C (less in the mountains).

-Autumn in Slovakia starts on 23 September and is mostly characterised by wet weather and wind, although the first weeks can be very warm and sunny.
+Autumn in Slovakia on the September equinox, starts around 22–23 September, and is mostly characterised by wet weather and wind, although the first weeks can be very warm and sunny.
 The average temperature in September is around 14 C, in November to 3 C. Late September and early October is a dry and sunny time of year (so-called Indian summer).

-Winter starts on 21 December with temperatures around -5 to -10 C. In December and January, it is usually snowing, these are the coldest months of the year.
+Winter starts on the December solstice, around 21–22 December, with temperatures around -5 to -10 C. In December and January, it is usually snowing, these are the coldest months of the year.
 At lower altitudes, snow does not stay the whole winter, it changes into the thaw and frost.
 Winters are colder in the mountains, where the snow usually lasts until March or April and the night temperatures fall to -20 C and colder.